Sum and product of fractions inquiry

 Mathematical inquiry processes: Search for examples that satisfy the condition; conjecture, generalise and prove.
 Conceptual field of inquiry: Addition and multiplication of fractions (extended to subtraction and division).

-This prompt originated in a problem that Andy Strickland (a maths teacher in Worthing, UK) posed himself: Is it possible to find a pair of fractions to satisfy the statement?
+This prompt originated in a problem that Andy Strickland (a mathematics teacher in Worthing, UK) posed himself: Is it possible to find a pair of fractions to satisfy the statement?
 Since being turned into a prompt, the statement has provided the starting point for inquiry with all types of secondary school classes.
 Initial comments and questions include:

-- What do 'sum' and 'product' mean?
+What do 'sum' and 'product' mean?

-- How do you add and multiply fractions?
+How do you add and multiply fractions?

-- Does it always work?
+Does it always work?

-- It will never work (sometimes accompanied by an example).
+It will never work (sometimes accompanied by an example).

-- Can you show or prove it is true?
+Can you show or prove it is true?